Krigo-Liu/coop_notes/AI/DeepReinforcementLearning/Notes on Deep Reinforcement Learning.md

    d) Update policy 𝜋 as greedy policy according to V }

--: action space is too large. -> model-free
+-: action space is too large. -> model-free (not learn an MDP, but to learn value function and policy directly from experience).

 Symbols: